haighis/constance/MONITORING_GENSERVER_FUNCTIONALCORE_DESIGN.md

 In Constance we have this notion of a Monitor.
 A monitor represents the url being checked by the system.
 A monitor also has a monitor name such as Github.com web svc that represents the monitor item.

+We need a way for many monitors to be checked at the same time on some schedule.
+If we run our monitors in a traditional forloop style then they will be run sequentially one at a time.
+This won't give us the speed we need to run them at the same time.

 To solve our speed issue, we wanted something that would provide concurrency.
 To ensure that an error checking one url would be properly handled and not prevent the rest of the monitor items from being checked, we wanted something fault tolerant.